Banksia incana

 Banksia incana, commonly known as the hoary banksia, is a species of shrub that is endemic to the south-west of Western Australia.
 It has hairy stems, narrow linear leaves, heads of bright yellow flowers and later, up to thirty-six follicles covered with greyish hairs in each head.

 Description

 Banksia incana grows as a shrub, typically 70 cm high and 100 cm wide with many stems arising from a woody lignotuber.
-The stems are covered woolly, greyish hairs.
+The stems are covered with woolly, greyish hairs.
 The leaves are narrow linear, 10–60 mm long and 1.5–2 mm wide on petiole 1–2 mm long and with a sharp point on the tip.
 The flowers are borne on a spherical head 60–70 mm in diameter.
 The flowers are bright yellow, sometimes reddish, the perianth 21–23 mm long and the pistil 30–35 mm long and hooked.
 Flowering occurs from November to April and up to thirty-six prominent, egg-shaped follicles, 18–33 mm long, 4–15 mm high and 10–30 mm wide form in each head, the old flowers having fallen.
 The follicles are covered with short, greyish hairs.